Update Location

 Start with easy greens or dive into an adventure.

-Growing an indoor vegetable garden can help keep your thumb green and your heart happy, even if your raised beds are covered in snow.
+Growing an indoor vegetable garden can help keep your thumb green and your heart happy even when your raised beds are covered in snow.
 Planting indoors does require some extra thought and patience—and an adventurous spirit—but it's totally doable.
 (Hint: It's especially easy if you opt for leafy greens.)
 So, why not give it a whirl?

 Before you think about what to plant, consider where you'll put your indoor veggie garden.
 Varieties that grow best inside won't need a lot of space—they're similar in size to most houseplants—but adequate light, good air circulation, and a steady temperature are all must-haves.

 Once you've finished planting, care for your indoor vegetable garden the same way you would one outdoors, minus the wide-brimmed hat (unless that's your thing).
 Check in on your plants daily to monitor their progress.
 Water them regularly to keep the soil moist, but not wet.
-After the first month, replenish lost soil nutrients by adding Miracle-Gro® Performance Organics® Edibles Plant Nutrition to your watering can, according to the package instructions.
-Continue to feed your plants weekly.
-They get hungry, too!
+As your vegetables grow, replenish soil nutrients by applying Miracle-Gro Organic™ Plant Food according to the package instructions.
+This organic plant-based fertilizer can be used on all your indoor plants.

 With proper care and a little luck, you can go from planting seeds to harvesting baby greens in about 3 to 4 weeks, and more mature greens in about 4 to 6 weeks.
 Lost track of time?
 Greens are ready to snip once the leaves are at least 4 inches long.
 Harvest the outer leaves first, about 1 inch above the soil, and let the inner parts of the plant continue to grow.
 (Psst!
 Get even more tips for harvesting your indoor garden.)